Introduction to Routing

 - There is no CPU overhead for the routers to decide the next hop for the packet as the paths are predefined.

 - This offers higher security as the administrator has autonomy over packet flow permissions along a defined path.

 - Between the routers, no bandwidth would be used (for tasks like updating its table, etc.)

 - It will be difficult for the administrator to identify and pre-define an optimal path from all possible combinations of source & destination nodes for larger network topology.

 - The administrator would be expected to be thorough in the concepts of networks and topology.
-Transition to a new administrator would consume time so as understand the topology and policies that are defined.
+Transitioning to a new administrator would consume time understanding the topology and defined policies.

 This type gives the router the ability to discover the network by protocols like OSPF (Open Shortest Path First) and RIP (Routing Information Protocol), updates the routing table by itself, and effectively decides upon the path that the incoming packet must follow to reach its destination.

 - This is easy to configure.

-- It would be efficient in order to discover some remote network and execute routing there.
+- It would be efficient to discover some remote networks and execute routing there.

 - When one of the routers in the network implementing dynamic routings discovers change or generates an update, it broadcasts it to all the nodes.
 Thus, consuming a higher amount of bandwidth.